happydasch/nspanel_haui/docs/Config.md

   Should commands be logged.
 Default False.

-- `exit_sleep_on_first_touch` bool
+- `home_on_wakeup` bool

-  Should the display exit the sleep screen on first iteraction event or wait until touched again.
+  Should the display exit the sleep/wakeup panel and return home directly after wakeup.
 Default False.

+- `home_on_first_touch` bool

+  Should the display exit the sleep/wakeup panel and return home on first iteraction event or wait until touched again.
+Default True.

-- `exit_sleep_only_when_on` bool
+- `home_only_when_on` bool

-  Should the display exit the sleep screen only when the display state is on.
+  Should the display exit the sleep/wakeup panel and return home only when the display state is on.
 Default False.

-- `exit_sleep_on_button_toggle` bool
+- `home_on_button_toggle` bool

-  Should the display exit the sleep screen when a button is toggled.
+  Should the display exit the sleep/wakeup panel and return home when a button is toggled.
 Default False.

 ```yaml
 device: